karlomikus/bar-assistant/README.md

 - Detailed cocktail and ingredient information
 - Ability to upload and assign images
 - Shopping list for missing ingredients
-- Automatic indexing of data in Meilisearch
+- Automatic indexing of data with your prefered search engine
+    - Supports all drivers that Laravel Scout supports: Algoila, Meilisearch, Database
 - Cocktail ingredient substitutes
 - Assign glass types to cocktails
 - Cocktail recipe scraping